-I just read the remarkable piece of journalism about the woman who was the subject of this famous photograph:in the Washington Post (h/t LGM), but if that link hits a paywall for you, you can also find it in the Anchorage Daily News.
+I just read the remarkable piece of journalism about the woman who was the subject of this famous photograph:

 But it occurred to me that it is, in fact, an example of a small little niche genre: stories about the lives of not-particularly famous people who appeared in famous photographs.
 A few more examples occur to me.

 First, there are stories about this other famous photograph from the Vietnam War, in which American napalm, dropped on children, has burned off the clothes of a little girl:

 Well, the story (which I've had occasion to mention before

 ) of the girl—how the photographer rushed her to the hospital, how she eventually ended up in Canada, how she and the photographer became friends—has been told, briefly, here: http://digitaljournalist.org/issue0008/ng5.htm

 and at greater length in a book (which I haven't yet read) called The Girl in the Picture by Denise Chong